Consensys/doc.web3signer/docs/reference/api/json-rpc.md

 :::note
 - All JSON-RPC HTTP examples use the default host and port endpoint `http://127.0.0.1:8545`.
-- The examples use Hyperledger Besu, but you can use any Ethereum execution client.
+- The examples use Besu, but you can use any Ethereum execution client.
 :::

 ## `eth_accounts`